 If a negative NPS score is selected, Step 2 will ask the responder for internal feedback before capturing their contact details on Step 3.
 Later, they’ll receive a confirmation email thanking them for their feedback which contains the external review links.

-Link Mode with Direct-to-Review enabled
+Link Mode with Enable Additional Feedback

 In Link Mode, Step 1 of the request flow is the NPS picker.
 After selecting a score, both positive and negative responders will progress to Step 2 where they must leave their name and contact email.